Teaching in Nepal

 Accommodation & Meals

-Volunteers on this extremely worthwhile and rewarding placement are accommodated in a Volunteer House near to the town of Bhaktapur in Kathmandu.
+Volunteers on this rewarding placement are accommodated in a Guest House in the popular Bhaktapur district of Kathmandu.
 Rooms are dormitory style and may be shared depending on the number of volunteers.

 Living conditions in Nepal are far from luxurious and part of the experience of volunteering in this location is getting back to basics!
-The Volunteer House has both electricity and running water but be prepared for power outages and cold water only.
-Heating and air-conditioning are not standard in Nepal.
+The Guest House is, however, clean and comfortable, with western style bathroom facilities, electricity and running water.
+Power outages are common and heating and air-conditioning are not standard in Nepal.

-Bedsheets and a pillow are provided so volunteers need only take a sleeping bag, personal toiletries and towel(s).
+Bedsheets and a pillow are provided so volunteers need only take a personal toiletries and a sleeping bag in the cooler months.
 Mosquito nets are readily and cheaply available locally and the local team will assist with purchasing one should it be required.
 When volunteering during Nepal’s winter months (particularly December, January and February) warm clothes and a heavy sleeping bag are recommended.

-Breakfast and dinner are provided at the Volunteer House daily and lunch can be prepared in the kitchen at the house or eaten out at any of the many affordable cafes near to the school.
+Breakfast and dinner are provided at the Guest House daily and lunch can be eaten out at any of the many affordable cafes near to the school.
 Easy!

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.